North Carolina Secretary of State: History of the office

-In 1665 the Lord Proprietors of the Province of Carolina created the office of the Colonial Secretary of Carolina.
+In 1665, the Lord Proprietors of the Province of Carolina created the office of the Colonial Secretary of Carolina.
 The inaugural secretary, Richard Cobthrop, never travelled to America, but most of the subsequent 23 secretaries came to Carolina.
-In 1675 the secretary became responsible to the King of England, and was largely tasked with clerical duties relating to land ownership.
+In 1675, the secretary became responsible to the King of England, and was largely tasked with clerical duties relating to land ownership.
 Following the United States Declaration of Independence, North Carolina created a constitution in 1776 which provided for the North Carolina General Assembly to "triennially appoint a secretary for this State."
 The Assembly appointed James Glasgow to the office in December and reappointed him the following year.
 He held the office for over 20 years before resigning due to allegations that he had issued fraudulent land warrants.
 William Hill served as secretary from 1811 to 1857, setting the record tenure for the office until the 20th century.
 When the North Carolina State House caught fire in 1831, he saved many of the office's records.
+Constitutional amendments passed in 1835 shortened the secretary's term of office from three to two years.

-In 1868 North Carolina created a new constitution, which provided for the popular election of the secretary of state with four-year terms and no term limits.
+In 1868, North Carolina created a new constitution, which provided for the popular election of the secretary of state with four-year terms and no term limits.
 Thad A. Eure held the office from 1936 to 1989, setting the latest record tenure.
 Most secretaries of the state have come from eastern North Carolina.
 Rufus L. Edmisten, sworn-in in 1989, was the first one to come from the western portion of the state.
 Janice H. Faulkner, appointed by the Governor of North Carolina in 1996 to fill the vacancy created by Edmisten's resignation, became the first woman to hold the office.
 Elaine Marshall, who assumed the office in 1997, was the first woman ever elected to a North Carolina statewide executive office.
 Since the passage of the Executive Reorganization Act of 1971, the secretary's agency has been the Department of Secretary of State.